Careers and Outcomes

 - Mira Escanilla is completing her Juris Doctor at Valparaiso University School of Law

 - Sam Hernandez ’17, Spanish and criminal justice, was admitted into the M.S. in Criminal Justice program at Lewis University

-- Georgia Petersen ’17, Spanish and speech language pathology, obtained her M.S. in Communication Sciences and Disorders program with a multicultural/multilingual emphasis at Elmhurst College in 2019
+- Georgia Petersen ’17, Spanish and speech language pathology, obtained her M.S. in Communication Sciences and Disorders program with a multicultural/multilingual emphasis at Elmhurst University in 2019

 The fact is, a world language degree from Elmhurst opens doors to a wealth of careers.
 Whatever course you take, we’ll give you the tools you need to get where you want to go.